Cull Neocaridina Shrimp – Vibrant Freshwater Aquarium Pack (20 + 10 FREE)

 Celebrate this Easter with a vibrant addition to your freshwater aquarium!
-Our Cull Neocaridina Shrimp offer a delightful mix of colors and patterns, perfect for hobbyists looking to add diversity without the premium price tag.
-These culls, though not meeting strict breeding standards, are healthy, active, and full of character.
-As a special Easter treat, receive 10 extra shrimp FREE with every 20-pack purchased—totaling 30 lively shrimp to enhance your aquatic community.
+Our Cull Neocaridina Shrimp are perfect for Australian hobbyists, offering a stunning mix of colors and patterns.
+Ideal for aquarists seeking diversity without the premium price tag, these shrimp bring life and movement to any tank.
+Though these culls do not meet strict breeding standards, they are healthy, active, and full of personality, making them a fantastic addition to community tanks across Australia.
+As a special Easter treat, receive 10 extra shrimp FREE with every 20-pack purchased—totaling 30 lively shrimp to enhance your aquarium ecosystem.

 Species: Neocaridina davidi